Employee Policies and Procedures

 Small businesses may not be able to stay open with the loss of critical personnel.
 Put together a plan to shut down for a limited time while people recover.
 Some localities require that you notify the health department if someone tests positive.
 Find out what's mandatory where you are.

 Require all employees wear a face mask while at work.
 Make sure the mask is at least two layers of cotton cloth or more.
 Do not allow masks that would present a danger to others, such as ones made out of mesh or that have one-way valves.

 Face Shields / Protective Eyewear

 Face masks are great at preventing someone who has COVID-19 from spreading it to others.
-However, face SHIELDS or PROTECTIVE EYEWEAR (in combination with a face mask) can reduce your chances of getting infected by 85%.
-Jobs that require long exposure to customers such as personal trainers or dental hygienists should consider wearing a face mask AND a face shield or protective eye-wear.
+However, face SHIELDS or PROTECTIVE EYEWEAR (combined with a face mask) can reduce your chances of getting infected by 85%.
+Jobs that require prolonged exposure to customers, such as personal trainers or dental hygienists, should consider wearing a face mask AND a face shield with protective eyewear.